| Additional Resources |

 - Using the RISON in the leaning mode can result in a significant reduction in the stress on the knee joints as minimal effort is required to transition between leaning and standing fully upright.
 This transition between stances requires noticeably less effort than rising from a traditional chair.

-Extends Range of Movement of the User
+Extends Range of Movement

-- Working from a semi-standing position offers users a noticeable increase in range of motion and reach compared to conventional chairs or stools.
+- Working from a semi-standing position offers a noticeable increase in range of motion and reach compared to conventional chairs or stools.
 This extends the Comfort Zone and allows access to a larger area of the work surface, while at the same time reducing the risk of overextension.
 Learn More About the Comfort Zone.

 Reduces Risk of Lower Back Pain

-- Standing with the feet flat for extended periods of time (such as at a standing desk or counter) requires the muscles of the lower back to remain in a state of constant tension (even more so if the abdominal muscles are weak.)
-As the muscles tire, the back tends to curve or arch, which can often lead to an unnatural and unhealthy degree of lordosis (sometimes referred to as "swayback").
+- Standing with the feet flat for extended periods (such as at a standing desk or counter) requires the muscles of the lower back to remain in a state of constant tension (even more so if the abdominal muscles are weak.)
+As these muscles tire, the back tends to curve or arch, which can often lead to an unnatural and unhealthy degree of lordosis (sometimes referred to as "swayback").
 As some degree of unnatural curvature is already common to many back problems, a standing workstation actually has the potential to increase pain and fatigue (rather than decrease it).
-By employing a leaning stool such as the RISON, which tilts the pelvis slightly forward, users allow the spine to return to the natural, gently curved S-shape that provides the greatest strength, stability and support for the entire body.
+By employing a leaning stool such as the RISON, which tilts the pelvis slightly forward, the spine is permitted to return to the natural, gently curved S-shape that provides the greatest strength, stability and support for the entire body.
 The unnatural, extreme curvature is eliminated, and the overworked muscles of the back are able to relax and recover.

 Reduces Risk of Circulation Problems